RubenAC1999/game-tracker-web/README.txt

 Features:
 .- Game list: The webpage displays a little list of games in which we can find.
-	.-  The games I am currently playing
 	.- The games I have completed

-	.- The games I have dropped.
+	TODO: .- Add in the game list the games I am currently playing (with a progress bar) and the games I have dropped.
+	      .- Add a section to see the full list

  This list has a cronological order and it shows just some of them.
 We can find a link to show the complete list with more detail next to the list.

-.- Responsive design: The site is designed to work on all screen sizes.

 .- Interactive Elements: The website has a couple of interactive elements using JavaScript.

+Now I am working on:
+	.- Doing the responsive design

 Tecnologies:
 .- HTML5